mkner/robo-time/README.md

 **robo-clocks**

-Clocks, timing, and timestamps
+Clocks, timing, and timestamp functionality used in mobile robotics and other applications

-Provides some primary timekeeping and timing functions used in mobile robotics and other applications.
+Provides three important clocks: Uptime Clock, System Clock, World Clock (NTP/UTC)

-All clock types have an intuitive interface for basic timedate and timestamping outputs.
+Intuitive commands for basic uptime, timedate and timestamping outputs

-Much of the interface is available in both command line mode and functional output mode for source code.
+Interface is available in both command line mode and functional output mode for source code

-The output formats have commonly used options and forms that allow easy and flexible reformatting for specific requirements.
+Output formats have commonly used options and forms that allow easy and flexible reformatting for specific requirements.